 The department of Communication and Fine Arts not only provides students professional development in Art, Music, and Theater, but also provides an education in Communication, Mass Media, and Spanish Education to prepare graduates for careers in the ever changing marketplace.

-Dr. Doyle completed at Bachelor of Arts in Music at LCC in 1982 and then went on to Texas Tech to receive a Master of Music in Vocal Performance degree in 1985.
-She has served at LCU since 1983 where her assignments have included Director of Student Activities, Assistant Professor, and Associate Professor.
-She completed the PH.D. in Fine Arts with an emphasis in Theatre in 2002.
-She has directed over 30 plays and musicals and has won awards from the American College Theatre Festival and the Christian University Theatre Festival.
-She continues to perform as a vocalist and an actor when her schedule will allow.
-She has Chair of the Communication/Fine Arts Department since 2006.
+Dr. Doyle completed her Bachelor of Arts in Music at LCC in 1982, and then went on to Texas Tech to receive a Master of Music in Vocal Performance degree in 1985.
+She has served at LCU since 1983, where her assignments have included Director of Student Activities and Associate Professor.
+She completed her Ph.D. in Fine Arts with an emphasis in Theatre in 2002.
+She has directed over 40 plays and musicals and has won awards from the American College Theatre Festival and the Christian University Theatre Festival.
+She continues to perform as a vocalist and actor when her schedule will allow.
+She has been Chair of the Communication and Fine Arts Department since 2006.

 Dr. Philip Camp serves as Professor of Music and Director of Choral Activities for Lubbock Christian University.
-He received a Bachelor's Degree in Music Education from Abilene Christian University and a Master's Degree in Choral Music from Arizona State University.
-He began teaching at LCU in the fall of 1996 as an adjunct professor co-director of the Meistersinger Chorus, becoming their full director in the 1997-98 academic year.
+He received the Bachelor's Degree in Music Education from Abilene Christian University and the Master's Degree in Choral Music from Arizona State University.
+He began teaching at LCU in the fall of 1996 as an adjunct professor and co-director of the Meistersinger Chorus, becoming their full time director in the 1997-98 academic year.
 In the fall of 1998, he became the Director of Choral Activities, and the choral program was re-established with the Praise Choir, an ensemble that emphasized church concerts and originally resulted as a merger of the A Cappella and Meistersinger Choruses, and the Chamber Singers, a newly founded ensemble that presented concerts of classical choral literature.
-Dr. Camp teaches courses in Music History, Conducting, Secondary Choral Methods, Music Literature, and oversees clinical teaching for vocal music education majors, in addition to directing the choral and vocal ensembles.
+He began serving as director for LCU’s award winning contemporary a cappella ensemble, Best Friends, in 2018.

-Dr. Camp earned the Ph.
-D. in Fine Arts with an emphasis in Choral Conducting from Texas Tech University in 2002.
 LCU choirs under Dr. Camp's direction have performed throughout the Southwestern United States as well as Ireland, Eastern Australia, and Eastern Europe.
 Aside from traveling with the choir, Dr. Camp maintains interests in church activities, photography, and snow skiing, and has recently taken up swimming and bicycling.
 He serves as a Deacon for the 12th Street Church of Christ in Shallowater, where he is active in worship leading, education, local outreach, and world missions.
-He is married to Dr. Tammy Camp, and they have two young adult children, Landon, a junior at LCU and member of the choirs and bands, and Lauren, a freshman at LCU.
+He is married to Dr. Tammy Camp, and they have two young adult children, Landon, a recent graduate of LCU with a degree in Music Education, and Lauren, a current junior majoring in Pre-Music Therapy.

 Dr. Abraham Mata holds a B.A. in Spanish, a M.Sc. in Interdisciplinary Studies (Spanish, Bilingual Education, Computer Science), and a Ph.D. in Spanish from Texas Tech University.
 A native Spanish speaker, he has taught languages in Mexico, Spain and the United States.
 Dr. Mata has research interests in both literature and language instruction.
 In literature, his research centers on Spanish and Luso-Brazilian colonial sermons and the transatlantic religious discourse in the seventeenth and eighteenth centuries.
 In language instruction, he studies the application of distance learning technology to language teaching and learning.